mkaihara/SecureFileChain/README.md

 * JWT Authentication: Users must authenticate with a username and password to receive a JWT token.
 This token is required for all subsequent interactions with the server.

-### Contact

-Marcelo Kaihara - marcelo.kaihara@protonmail.com

-Feel free to reach out if you have any questions or suggestions!